 Glen R. Hanson, PhD, DDS-University of Utah, Salt Lake City, Utah

-Dr. Glen R. Hanson, a professor of pharmacology and toxicology at the University of Utah and the director of the Utah Addiction Center, has research the neurobiology of drug abuse for over 25 years and authored more than 200 scientific papers and book chapters of the subject.
+Dr. Glen R. Hanson, a professor in the School of Dentistry and Department of Pharmacology and Toxicology at the University of Utah and the director of the Utah Addiction Center at the University of Utah, has researched the neurobiology of drug abuse for over 30 years and authored more than 200 scientific papers and 50 book chapters on the subject.
 Dr. Hanson has lectured on drug abuse topics throughout the world.
-He served as the Director of the Division of Neuroscience and Behavioral Research at the National Institute on Drug Abuse (NIDA) after which he became NIDA's acting director from 2001-2003.
+He served as the Director of the Division of Neuroscience and Behavioral Research at the National Institute on Drug Abuse (NIDA), after which he became NIDA’s acting director from 2001 to 2003.
 He continues to serve as a NIDA senior advisor.
-As a component of the National Institutes of Health (NIH), NIDA is a federal agency recognized as the world's premier science organization dealing with drug abuse issues and funds 85% of the drug abuse-related research in the world.
-Dr. Hanson is also the Director of the Utah Addiction Center and works with scientists, public officials, policy makers, and the general public to more effectively deal with problems of drug abuse addiction.
+As a component of the National Institutes of Health, NIDA is the federal agency recognized as the world’s premier science organization dealing with drug abuse issues, and the agency funds 85% of the drug abuse-related research in the world.
+Dr. Hanson works with scientists, public officials, policy makers, and the general public to more effectively deal with problems of drug abuse addiction.

 Additional Titles by this Author